-- Artist’s Challenge Award: goes to special works which incorporate a goat (the convention’s mascot) and three of the following five items: an animal skull, a carnivorous plant, a kaiju, a strange/glowing egg, or a monster-hunting weapon.
+- Artist’s Challenge Award: goes to special works which incorporate a goat (the convention’s mascot) and three of the following five items: a compass rose, a hibiscus, a solarpunk building, a dark-skinned fantasy heroine, and a tropical color palette.

 - Best Emerging Artist Entry: goes to a student who submitted work for inclusion in the Emerging Artist Program, a special section of the art show for art students; this award comes with a $50 prize, courtesy of ASFA, the Association of Science Fiction & Fantasy Artists.